Do you need travel insurance within Canada?

 - Other services not generally covered in Ontario (e.g. cosmetic surgery)

 In general, most people don’t need these services while out of the province.
-However, purchasing travel insurance for seniors, someone with a pre-existing condition, or disability, would be a wise choice.
+However, in times of emergency, you may be wishing you had the coverage.
+This is especially true for seniors or someone with a pre-existing condition, or disability.

 What medical services are covered by provincial health insurance in Canada?

-Types of travel insurance for travel within Canada
+What types of travel insurance do you need for travel within Canada?

 Car insurance while travelling